subvisual/dora-the-tipset-explorer/README.md

 Example deployed at [dora-the-tipset-explorer.fly.dev/](https://dora-the-tipset-explorer.fly.dev/)

 You can query by replacing `:type` with an indexed Event/Projection type:
- - `events` at [dora-the-tipset-explorer.fly.dev/api/events/:type](https://dora-the-tipset-explorer.fly.dev/api/events/:type) and add any query params to filter.
+ - `events` at [dora-the-tipset-explorer.fly.dev/api/events/:type](https://dora-the-tipset-explorer.fly.dev/api/events/:type) and add any query params to filter. (example type: `new_broker_deployed`)
- - `projections` at [dora-the-tipset-explorer.fly.dev/api/projections/:type](https://dora-the-tipset-explorer.fly.dev/api/projections/:type) and add any query params to filter.
+ - `projections` at [dora-the-tipset-explorer.fly.dev/api/projections/:type](https://dora-the-tipset-explorer.fly.dev/api/projections/:type) and add any query params to filter. (example type: `loan`)

 ### Features